 #3: Some newly-acquired consumer habits will stick even post-pandemic.
 As they got a taste for the variety of exciting and time-saving shopping, payment and delivery options, consumers of all generations will continue to rely on online retail even after the pandemic subsides.

-As one can see, this year consumers will have a persistent drive towards safety, novelty, digitization, and convenience, and investments into solutions that deliver such experiences is a sure way for a retailer to stand out in the market while also promoting customer loyalty and building trust.
+As one can see, this year consumers will have a persistent drive towards safety, novelty, digitization, and convenience, and investments into ecommerce architectures and solutions that deliver such experiences is a sure way for a retailer to stand out in the market while also promoting customer loyalty and building trust.
 Now, with the 2021 retail landscape explained and priorities outlined, let’s see what emerging retail tech fits the bill.

 Not so long ago, brands viewed social networks merely as another marketing channel, effective for reaching out to their target audience with personalized product promotions.
 Still, if the customer did decide to buy, the purchase tended to take place outside the retailer’s social media account, most likely on their website or at a brick-and-mortar store.

 But when consumers shifted to shopping online and began spending more time on social networks than ever due to the pandemic, it presented a unique chance for the platforms to step up their social commerce offer and allow brands to not only promote but also sell their products seamlessly through social media channels.
 As the largest social networks seized the opportunity without delay, 2020 saw a boom in social shopping developments.